4GeeksAcademy/python-functions-programming-exercises/exercises/04-Call-a-function/README.md

     return length * edge
 ```

-If you want to use that function to calculate the area of a square with
+If you want to use that function to calculate the area of a square with:

 ```python
 length = 3